akka/akka/akka-contrib/docs/cluster-sharding.rst

    sent to the entry actor is wrapped in the envelope.

 Note how these two messages types are handled in the ``idExtractor`` function shown above.
+The message sent to the entry actor is the second part of the tuple return by the ``idExtractor`` and that makes it possible to unwrap envelopes if needed.

 A shard is a group of entries that will be managed together.
 The grouping is defined by the ``shardResolver`` function shown above.
+For a specific entry identifier the shard identifier must always be the same.

 Creating a good sharding algorithm is an interesting challenge in itself.
 Try to produce a uniform distribution, i.e. same amount of entries in each shard.
 As a rule of thumb, the number of shards should be a factor ten greater than the planned maximum number of cluster nodes.
+Less shards than number of nodes will result in that some nodes will not host any shards.
+Too many shards will result in less efficient management of the shards, e.g. rebalancing overhead, and increased latency because the corrdinator is involved in the routing of the first message for each shard.
+The sharding algorithm must be the same on all nodes in a running cluster.
+It can be changed after stopping all nodes in the cluster.

+A simple sharding algorithm that works fine in most cases is to take the ``hashCode`` of the the entry identifier modulo number of shards.

 Messages to the entries are always sent via the local ``ShardRegion``.
-The ``ShardRegion`` actor for a named entry type can be retrieved with ``ClusterSharding.shardRegion``.
+The ``ShardRegion`` actor reference for a named entry type is returned by ``ClusterSharding.start`` and it can also be retrieved with ``ClusterSharding.shardRegion``.
 The ``ShardRegion`` will lookup the location of the shard for the entry if it does not already know its location.
 It will delegate the message to the right node and it will create the entry actor on demand, i.e. when the first message for a specific entry is delivered.